 Death By Juglone

-You might wonder why, if juglone is toxic to plants, would walnuts produce it?
+You might wonder why, if juglone is toxic to plants, walnuts produce it?
 It is a defense mechanism.
 Juglone is toxic to seedlings and other plants, so it reduces the competition around the tree, making it easier for the mother tree to grow.

 Juglone is also toxic to insects and animals, so it reduces damage to leaves and flower buds and may reduce browsing by deer.

 It is poisonous to humans if ingested, but skin contact is usually not a problem.
-Some people are more sensitive and in extreme cases, black walnut sawdust can cause blistering (ref 3).
+Some people are more sensitive, and in extreme cases, black walnut sawdust can cause blistering (ref 3).

 Gardening Under Walnut Trees

 The idea that most things do not grow under walnut trees is false.
-If you look at the list of plants that are not affected by walnuts (ref 1) you quickly realize it is much longer than the list of sensitive plants.
+If you look at the list of plants that are not affected by walnuts (ref 1), you quickly realize it is much longer than the list of sensitive plants.
 I’ve discussed how to garden under walnuts in Growing Under Walnut Trees.

 References: